crosby7/n413-music-academy/README.md

 Also, we had to update `functions.php` to initialize the block type.

 Once the block is registered and the `npm start` command is run, the block should be available for use in VSCode as well as the WP Editor.

+#### Duplicating Blocks

+We can duplicate blocks by copy/pasting an existing custom block (or reissuing the command to create one).

+If copy/pastings:

+- Rename the file folder
+- Rename the `block.json`
+  - `"name"`
+  - `"title"`
+  - `"textdomain"`
+- Rename the style.scss
+- Update functions.php to register an additional block type